Suzanemh/developAndTestServer/README.md

 Run the Python script by executing python3 webserver.py.
 Open a web browser and go to http://127.0.0.1:8000/index.html.
 You should see the contents of index.html displayed in your browser.

+#Task 2: Making a web client
+Instead of using a browser, write your own HTTP client to test your server.
+Your client will connect to the server using a TCP connection, send an HTTP request to the server, and display the server response as an output.
+You can assume that the HTTP request sent is a GET method.
+The client should take command line arguments specifying the server IP address or host name, the port at which the server is listening, and the path at which the requested object is stored at the server1.
+The following is an input command format to run the client.

+python3 client.py -i server\_ip -p server\_port -f filename